teksi/wastewater/docs/en/user-guide/editing/maintenance_events.rst

  .. figure:: images/maintenance_unlink_child.jpg

  .. attention:: Unlink means, that there is only the record in the RE-table deleted.
 The maintenance event record itself is not deleted and can by linked with other wastewater structures.
-When using the **Delete selected child feature(s)** button, the maintenance_event- and the re_maintenance_event_wastewater_structure-record is deleted.
+When using the **Delete selected child feature(s)** button, the maintenance_event- and the re_maintenance_event_wastewater_structure-record are deleted.

 Editing
 --------

  * Do as described in adding - but just edit existing maintenance events.
-Or edit the **vw_tww_maintenance** table (layer group **inspection**)
+Or edit the **vw_tww_maintenance_event** table (layer group **inspection**)

 Multi Edit